A practical guide to Ofsted and cultural capital for primary schools

-What does and art subject specialist think?
+What does an Art subject specialist think?

-Susan Coles is a Kapow Primary art specialist.
+Susan Coles is a Kapow Primary Art specialist.
 She is an educator, artist and an active and respected advocate of art in schools.
 Here’s what she thinks:

 “It is something that should be applied to all curriculum subject areas and not particularly to the Arts.
-Although, the autonomy of the art curriculum allows teachers much more freedom to lead on this.
+Although, the autonomy of the Art curriculum allows teachers much more freedom to lead on this.
 There is a lot of work that has been done previously in schools, under other government and OFSTED initiatives such as SMSC and Citizenship that has actually explored this.
 Schools do not necessarily have to ‘reinvent the wheel’.

 Something that I believe is key to cultural capital is curiosity, which is, of course, a component also of creativity (see Hawking quote below).
 The urge, impulse, desire to find out more.
 Finding out more about ‘myself’, where I come from, where I belong, where I feel safe and confident and strong, how I manage my own well being and also ensure that I grow as a person.
 Cultural capital is absolutely everywhere in our world, in our own house, our street, our town/city, across the nation, across the globe.
-Learning through art to be viewed as a productive practice of meaning-making within the life-worlds of student.
-Avoid tagging on cultures which have little or no relevance to the students in your schools.
+Learning through art is to be viewed as a productive practice of meaning-making within the life-worlds of students.
+Avoid tagging on cultures that have little or no relevance to the students in your schools.
 Embrace the different cultures within schools, in the surrounding communities.

 A school is not going to develop cultural capital through the Arts purely by, for example, taking people to an art show or to the theatre.
 It is the active participation in the arts that develops cultural capital.
 Through all the things that children love to do, we MUST ensure that young people don’t just experience the arts and culture but that they actively take part and create their own as participants.
 Children are unique human beings- they are not a piece of data- they should sing, they should dance, they should twist, they should turn, they should rock and roll, they should imagine, and then script their stories and act them out, they should use their hands to twist, to bend, to shape, to mould, to feel, to cut, to tear, to form, to join, to draw, to paint, to make, and they should explore and experience all those wonderful haptic moments which are essential to developing as a human being.
 Their confidence in doing this is part of their cultural capital.”